jacksund/simmate/docs/getting_started/installation/command_line.md

 This help message also reveals other "subcommands" available.
 One is `create` which creates a new environment.
 To learn more about that, we can run the command `conda create --help`.

 There's a lot here...
 But remember, you don't need to memorize all of this.
 Just remember how to access this help page when you need it.
+Or even easier, give a quick Google search or ask an AI chatbot for command help.

 Next, we'll use these commands to create our environment and install Simmate.

 ----------------------------------------------------------------------